 SSA Warns Citizens

-“Unfortunately, scammers will try anything to mislead and harm innocent people, including scaring them into thinking that something is wrong with their Social Security account and they might be arrested,” said Acting Inspector General of Social Security, Gale Stallworth Stone.
+“Unfortunately, scammers will try anything to mislead and harm innocent people, including scaring them into thinking that something is wrong with their Social Security account and they might be arrested,” said Acting Inspector General of Social Security, Gale Stallworth Ennis.
 “I encourage everyone to remain watchful of these schemes and to alert family members and friends of their prevalence.
 We will continue to track these scams and warn citizens so that they can stay several steps ahead of these thieves.”

 - The SSA rarely, if ever, calls people on the phone.
 They communicate by mail.

-- Be aware that the SSA will not make threats.
+- The SSA will not make threats.

 - Do not give them your bank account number.